Spatial constraints improve filtering of measurement noise from animal tracks: Simulation study

-Overall, the penalized filters avoid large errors in the reconstructed trajectories and ensure that they remain within or close enough to the spatial domain of interest, which is critical in applications to animal movements.
+Overall, the penalized filters avoid large errors in the reconstructed trajectories and ensure that they remain within or close to the spatial domain of interest.
 The benefits of domain penalization are most pronounced for small time steps (high-frequency observations), where the filter has enough temporal resolution to adjust to the local shape of the domain.